 Our team at Green Hasson Janks has extensive experience in auditing production costs and performing other forensic accounting services.
 If you may benefit from our auditing and/or consulting services, or if there is any other way we may be of assistance, please reach out to myself or any of my colleagues at Green Hasson Janks.
 We will be happy to help in any way that we can.

-Sherri Carstens, CFE, joined Green Hasson Janks in 2007 when her previous firm (owned by Steve Sills) merged with the Firm and has more than 25 years of auditing experience, with a focus on the entertainment industry.
-Her specialty includes profit participation audits on behalf of talent,…Learn More
+Sherri Carstens, CFE, joined GHJ in 2007 when her previous firm (owned by Steve Sills) merged with GHJ and has more than 25 years of auditing experience, with a focus on the entertainment industry.
+Her specialty includes profit participation audits on behalf of talent, investors, producers and…Learn More